-The entrepreneurship programme started because we identified a need to support individuals in creating opportunities for themselves, as many migrants and refugees in Switzerland face considerable hurdles in entering the job market, and many bring creative ideas and lots of energy to developing their own business or project.
-We want to support this liveliness, and ensure that everyone fulfills their full personal and professional potential.
+The flagship entrepreneurship programme started because we identified a need to support individuals in creating opportunities for themselves, as many migrants and refugees in Switzerland face considerable hurdles in entering the job market, and many bring creative ideas and lots of energy to developing their own business or project.
+We want to support this liveliness, and ensure that everyone fulfils their full personal and professional potential.

 We are currently based in Zurich and accept participants from the greater Zurich area.
 If you live outside of the greater Zurich area and would like to participate, please note that we are not able to cover any transport or accommodation costs you may have as a result of the programme.

 If you come from outside the greater Zurich area and would like to bring the Capacity programme to your city/canton, please contact us as we’d love to offer our programme more widely.

 We ask our participants to contribute a 150chf deposit for the duration of the programme (50chf if you receive social benefits).
 This is returned to the participants at the end of the programme, or the participant can choose to donate it to the programme to support future participants if they wish.

 Our programmes take place in English and German.
 We expect all our participants to have basic German and either English or German to a high standard (B1-B2 Level).
 Workshops, co-working sessions and events are primarily in German, with English translation.
 Mentoring takes place in whatever language the mentor and the mentee agree on.

 At Capacity, we focus on supporting individuals to achieve their full personal and professional potential through entrepreneurship.
 Through the entrepreneurship programme, we provide each participant with a mentor who will help them to understand the basic concepts around Lean Start-Up Methods.